 For example, if you need 16GB of RAM, you’ll typically have dozens of options to choose from.
 If just one of those options is on sale, you’re in business.

-And this is a big one: If you’re replacing an older PC, chance are you will be able to re-use some parts.
-The PC-Case or PSU, the Storage SSD or even the Motherboard or CPU Cooler in some cases, can be reused without having to upgrade every component in your system.
+And this is a big one: If you’re replacing an older PC, chances are you will be able to re-use some parts.
+The PC-Case or PSU, the Storage SSD, or even the Motherboard or CPU Cooler in some cases, can be reused without having to upgrade every component in your system.

 Warranty Issues and Tech Support

 Building your own PC requires some technical knowledge, but it’s not too difficult to do if you’re willing to spend some time and do some research.